|

 Monte Vista lost the ball on its very first snap

+from scrimmage.
 A missed handoff saw Vaqueros lineman DANIEL

 CLIPPINGER pounce on the loose football.
 On the